tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

  - for each Data Radio Bearer, the following identifiers match between the UE and the eNB: EPS bearer id, DRB id, LCID

+Ideally, the UE context at the serving eNodeB would have an RRC state of CONNECTED_NORMALLY at the end of the procedure.
+But in the rare case of error while transmitting RRC CONNECTION SETUP COMPLETE message, the eNodeB would have removed the context because of *connection setup timeout*.
+A better way to handle this error is to make the UE fall back to Idle mode and retry the connection, but this behaviour is not yet implemented at the moment.

 Initial cell selection